-Types of tweets and posts authorised employees can send out as part of their daily responsibilities from the official Totnes Town Council twitter account:
+Types of tweets and posts authorised employees can send out as part of their daily responsibilities from the official Totnes Town Council Facebook/Instagram account:

-- Informing the community about upcoming public meetings such as Full Council. - Sending out last minute/next month availability for the Civic Hall. - Sending out updates on improvements/changes such as the availability calendars on the website.
+- Informing the community about upcoming public meetings such as Full Council. - Sending out last minute/next month availability for the Civic Hall.